sarsamurmu/reboost/docs/hot-reload-api.md

 }

 // dep.js
-import { hot } from 'reboost/hmr';
+import { hot } from 'reboost/hot';

 if (hot) {
   console.log(hot.data);
   /*
     `hot.data` would be undefined when this module (`dep.js`) is being imported for the first time

-    But when this module is accepted by any module and updated by HMR `hot.data` would be the data which is passed from the `dispose` function in our case `hot.data` would be `{ VALUE: 'Hi, there' }` */
+    But when this module is accepted by any module and updated using Hot Reload `hot.data` would be the data which is passed from the `dispose` function in our case `hot.data` would be `{ VALUE: 'Hi, there' }` */